-How can I get you to visit my town?
+How can I get you to visit my town/local bookstore/convention?

 My travel is largely dictated by conventions, so if there’s one local to you, ask them to invite me to attend.
-I also do bookstore events, but have no power to set those up myself: your best bet is to ask your local store to contact my publisher, and they’ll see about including that in my next book tour.
-You will generally have a much better chance of success with an independent or specialty bookstore; Barnes and Noble rarely shows much interest in such suggestions.
+I also do bookstore events, but have very little power to set those up myself; your best bet is to ask your local store to contact my publisher.
+This increases the odds of me being able to do another book tour, an activity which unfortunately has been badly kneecapped by the covid pandemic.
+You will generally have a much better chance of success with an independent or specialty bookstore — Barnes and Noble rarely shows much interest in such suggestions.

 I will do school visits if you’re local to the San Francisco Bay Area or its environs.
 (I’ll also do them elsewhere, but very few schools have the budget to fly an author in.
 If you do have the budget for that, though, I’ll certainly consider it.)